 Perfume Bottle Algae Bioreactor and Algae Bioplastic on Cinderblock

 Algae Tears for Jon Jon was installed in a small room in an old church in apexart produced show Death Rites, curated by Marian Casey.
-There was live algae, a large photograph and a velvet bench to sit upon and breathe while thinking of Jon Jon.
+There was live algae, a large photograph and a velvet bench to sit upon and breathe while thinking of my brother Jon Jon, who was killed by gun violence in 2020.

 In this work I attached ropes and buoys to wigs and sex toys and placed them in the sea on an oysterfarm to attract seaweed and sea creatures.
 I photographed the changes.
 I explored the kinship I feel with macroalgaes and bivalves and drew correlations between the labor they provide by mitigating nitrogen to the labor so many in my queer community put towards working for social change.